Specifications by Gravitec

 How to Use Our Specifications

-Step 1: Download and open the specification in Word
+Step 1: Download and open the specification.

 Step 2: Within the open specification, click on the Pilcrow button (the paragraph symbol).
 Doing this allows you to read the hidden notes.
 The notes have been included into these documents to aid the writer in altering the specifications to their requirements.